-- F. No CCSD vehicle shall be driven if it is known to be in an unsafe condition.
-Any mechanical problems related to a CCSD vehicle shall be immediately reported.
-When using CCSD vehicles, employees shall not abuse the vehicle in any way. - G. Use of a CCSD vehicle is prohibited while on vacation or on other leave.
+- E. All CCSD vehicles shall be appropriately marked with CCSD identification unless otherwise approved by the General Manager. - F. A daily inspection of each vehicle prior to use is to be performed prior to the operation of any District-owned vehicle. - G. No CCSD-owned vehicle shall be driven if it is known to be in an unsafe condition.
+Any mechanical problems related to a CCSD-owned vehicle shall be immediately reported.
+When using CCSD-owned vehicles, employees shall not abuse the vehicle in any way. - H. Use of a CCSD vehicle is prohibited while on vacation or on other leave.
 Transporting family members, except where such persons are also CCSD employees or are otherwise on official CCSD business, in CCSD-owned vehicles is also prohibited, except in emergency situations.
-Transporting friends or other persons, except where such persons are also CCSD employees or are otherwise on official CCSD business, in CCSD-owned vehicles is also prohibited. - H. When utilizing a CCSD or privately-owned vehicle for Travel, the vehicle may be used to attend meals and other activities directly related to the training, conference conference, or other Travel function.
+Transporting friends or other persons, except where such persons are also CCSD employees or are otherwise on official CCSD business, in CCSD-owned vehicles is also prohibited. - I. When utilizing a CCSD or privately-owned vehicle for Travel, the vehicle may be used to attend meals and other activities directly related to the training, conference, or other Travel function.